What You'll Learn

 Finding what works best for you and practicing it can help you calm down when you start to feel stressed.
 Parents of special-needs kids often feel like they can never do enough for their child.
 That can cause caregiver burnout.
 Instead, learning to look at the bigger picture and not feel that you have to fix everything can be a big relief.
 And it will make you a better parent, too.

 One of the biggest challenges of raising a child with intense needs is managing the emotional fallout.
 We want the best for our children, and with kids whose problems aren’t easily solved, it can feel as if you can never do enough.

-Parents need to learn to accept that being “good enough” and not aiming for perfection is okay, says Dr. Wendy Blumenthal, an Atlanta-based psychologist.
+Parents need to learn to accept that being “good enough” and not aiming for perfection is okay, says Wendy Blumenthal, PhD, an Atlanta-based psychologist.